mikeyhogarth/cocktails/README.md

 - Integration with [TheCocktailDB](https://www.thecocktaildb.com/) for enrichment/cocktail images
 - Persistence (local browser storage only)
 - Configurable color schemes
+- See measurements in either parts, ml, cl or oz
+- Pro-mode!
+Have measurements replaced with 'bartender lingo' such as 'Jigger' and 'Pony'

 This is a small pet-project and a _work in progress_.
 It is built entirely using React hooks.